 1. Change Air Filter

-A clogged air filter can significantly lower fuel efficiency.
+A clogged air filter will significantly lower fuel efficiency.
 That's because air can't reach the engine through a dirty filter.
 The engine compensates by working harder—and burning more gasoline.

 Air filters face a constant onslaught of road debris, dirt, bugs, pollen, salt, and other contaminants.
 For smart preventative maintenance, change air filters every 10,000 - 20,000 kilometers.